aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 Fortunaly, there are certain algorithms that are better than others in handling highly unbalanced data.
 One of those are **Decision Trees**

-Decision trees are versatile Machine Learning algorithms that can perform both classification as well as regression tasks.
+Decision trees are versatile Machine Learning algorithms that can perform both classification and regression tasks.
 Decision trees creates, as the name implies, a tree-like decision structure in which observations are captured in the tree nodes and the final decision (fraudulent or non-fradulent) are captured in the leaves.
 Decision trees can either be binary or non-binary, depending on how many lower level nodes one node connects to.

 To boost the overall prediction performance of decision trees, it is common to implement something called **Ensemble learning** in which multiple weak learners are trained, from which each individual prediction is pooled together to an overall answer.
 For decision trees, this is called creating a forest.

-To decision tree ensemble algorithms are **FastTreeBinary** and **FastForestBinary**
+Two decision tree ensemble algorithms are **FastTreeBinary** and **FastForestBinary**

 Decision trees are easily to conceptually understand, and they fairly immune to non-balanced data.
-However, compared to logistic regression, they do have a lot more **hyperparameters** to set, e.g. number of leaves, learning rate and so forth that makes using them and finding the optimal values a bit more complicated.
+However, compared to logistic regression, they do have a lot more **hyper parameters** to set, e.g. number of leaves, learning rate and so forth that makes using them and finding the optimal values a bit more complicated.

-Lets take a look at the FastTreeBinary algorithm.
+Let's take a look at the FastTreeBinary algorithm.

 To implement the FastTreeBinary algorithm, substitute the line defining the trainer with the following: